 Statistics

 Effects of dual tasking on individual variables were tested using paired t-tests.
 Additionally, a TOST procedure was used to test for equivalence between sides for changes due to dual tasking (DTC); this was done for all lateral variables (e.g. shoulder ROM, which was measured on both LA and MA sides) (Lakens, 2017).
+Dual task cost was defined as the difference between single and dual task for a given variable.
 All tests were performed with α=0.05.
 Unless otherwise noted, equivalence bounds were set per variable using unstandardized values (i.e. the original units/scale, without normalizing to group error) to reduce bias (Lakens, 2017) and estimated from previously published results for healthy older adults.
 The maximum bilateral difference in DTC for shoulder ROM and peak flexion was estimated to be 3.5° (Plate et al., 2015, tbl.
 1; Killeen et al., 2018, fig. 2).
 The maximum bilateral difference in DTC for shoulder ROM COV was estimated at 6° (Mirelman et al., 2016, tbl.
 2).
 Bounds for hip ROM and peak flexion were set as 0.5°, based on changes in DTC between left and right limbs in PD (Ribeiro et al., 2019, tbl.
 2).
 Lower intralimb phase variability bounds were set to 0.85° (Ghanavati et al., 2014, fig. 2A).
 Appropriate reference data could not be found for the remaining variables (hip ROM COV, ipsilateral phase variability, and upper intralimb phase variability), and the equivalence bound was set at Cohen’s d=0.36, estimated from the maximum bilateral difference in change in arm swing ROM due to DT in healthy older adults (Plate et al., 2015, tbl.
 1).

 Effect sizes were calculated using Cohen’s dav with a Hedge’s g correction, noted as gav (Cumming, 2011; Lakens, 2013).
 A sensitivity power analysis for a two-tailed t-test was conducted in G*Power (Faul et al., 2007) to find that the minimum detectable effect size with 80% power is dz=0.72 when α=.05 and the sample size is 17.
 A sensitivity power analysis for a TOST equivalence test using the TOSTER package in R showed that the minimum bounds that would be rejectable with 80% power is d=.90 when α=.05 and the sample size is 17.
 Arm swing for a given shoulder was treated as functionally absent when ROM was less than 5 deg.
 No meaningful coordination was expected between a shoulder with functionally absent arm swing and either the ipsilateral hip or the contralateral shoulder; therefore, the ipsilateral and intralimb CRP variables for affected subjects/shoulders were removed as outliers—3 subjects at most, depending on the variable.
 Circular statistics (circular mean and standard deviations) were used for the variables with angular units (Fisher, 1993).
 All data reduction and statistical analyses were performed with the Julia language using open-source libraries and code (Bezanson et al., 2017; Hill & Nantel, 2023).